- What is General Ultrasound Imaging?

 Ultrasound is also used to:

-- image the breasts and to guide biopsy of breast cancer (see the Ultrasound-Guided Breast Biopsy page (www.RadiologyInfo.org/en/info.cfm?pg=breastbius)).
+- image the breasts and guide biopsy of breast cancer (see the Ultrasound-Guided Breast Biopsy page.

-- diagnose a variety of heart conditions and to assess damage after a heart attack or diagnose for valvular heart disease.
+- diagnose a variety of heart conditions, including valve problems and congestive heart failure, and to assess damage after a heart attack.
+Ultrasound of the heart is commonly called an “echocardiogram” or “echo” for short.

 Doppler ultrasound images can help the physician to see and evaluate: